armanmoztar/armanmoztar/README.md

 - TA'd courses on computer networking and cloud computing 📗
 - Current GitHub Campus Expert for the Vancouver Campus at UBC 🚩
 - Avid soccer fan ⚽
-- Enjoy skiing, music, and cooking
+- Enjoy skiing, music, and hiking

 ### Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/) or via email (armanmoztarzadeh@gmail.com).
 Always looking to meet new people and discuss anything!